 The Nature of Unconstrained Society

 This natural idea of sin and piety was slowly eroded under the influence of Roman emperors who considered themselves superior beings because they had been given divine rights by God, which permitted them to hold slaves.
 They could rationalize many of their sins by invoking their divine status and authority.
-However, because the emperor was responsible for upholding law and order, there were some limitations to his power.
-The Catholic Priests constrained their autocratic power.
-And the society at large was taught about sin and piety, remorse and repentance, sacrifice and austerities.
+However, because the emperor was responsible for upholding law and order, there were some limitations to his power due to the Catholic Priests who constrained their autocratic power, while the society at large was taught about sin and piety, remorse and repentance, sacrifice and austerities.

 Protestants washed away that last remnant of guilt of sin.
 Enjoying the world was their God-given right because (a) there was no point in debating sin and piety, (b) God had already assured them of a place in heaven, and (c) the Covenant of Works did not apply to them; only the Covenant of Grace did.
 Now, you cannot be held back by any idea of cosmic harmony, dutifulness toward nature or animals, adverse karma for your actions, or ideas of non-violence.
 You are free to enjoy the world and do as you deem fit devoid of any guilt.